lmken/mp-test-xapp/README.md

+# MoonPay Test xApp (On-Ramp)

-A simple MoonPay xApp (on Xaman wallet) that uses Xaman APIs to get the user's wallet address and then opens the MoonPay widget in an iframe.
+This xApp facilitates buys via MoonPay On-Ramp using Xaman APIs to retrieve the user's wallet address and then opens the MoonPay widget in an iframe.